Climate Risk Management

 Pohang Steelworks

-• Installed a 2.3 km retaining wall at the raw material pier and reinforced coastal facilities2) and breakwaters3) in tsunami vulnerable sections
+• nstalled a 2.3 km retaining wall at the raw material pier and reinforced coastal facilities1), and breakwaters2)in tsunami vulnerable sections

 • Installed floodgates and flood barriers at 1,853 flood vulnerable sites and critical facilities